News

 Battle damage and losing a vehicle

 Combat in GHPC is unforgiving.
 Damage to your vehicle's systems is evaluated in detail, along with its consequences.
 At times, those consequences will make it difficult or impossible to continue the mission.
-Vehicles in GHPC are considered neutralized when they are ineffective (unable to move or shoot) or have an uncontained fire.
+Vehicles in GHPC are considered neutralized when they are functionally ineffective, have an uncontained fire, or have been shot through enough times to induce a panic.
 If the crew are still alive when this happens, they will attempt to evacuate.
 This is represented by the vehicle stopping and the hatches opening.
 (Note that the hatches can also be blasted open by overpressure, so a hatch opening is not a guarantee of crew bail-out!)

 If your vehicle is neutralized or heavily damaged and you still wish to proceed with the mission, simply press Tab to bring up the vehicle menu, and choose a new vehicle to possess if any are available.
 There are no repair mechanisms during missions in GHPC.